overoxidize/overoxidize.github.io/textbook-notes/programming-textbooks/the-rust-book/programming-a-guessing-game.md

 }```

 In this code, we use the :: syntax to bring types outside of the scope of the prelude into local scope for use.

-Note that we haven't used #[macrouse] in order to expose any macros. :P

 `Ordering`, is an enum, meaning it "contains" several variants, (more technically, can be of the type of one of several variants), which are `Greater`, `Less`, and `Equal`.